cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 caller((e) -> {String e = ""; "poof"}); // not valid as e is redefined.
 ```

-## Questions from practice for revision.
+## Questions from practice for revision